18F/joining-18f/pages/how-to-apply.md

 2. If you accept the tentative offer, then we move on to the following steps:
 3. You receive a USAccess email to schedule a time to have your fingerprints taken.
 [See fingerprint locations here](http://www.fedidcard.gov/centerlocator.aspx).
 4. You schedule and complete your fingerprint scans.
-5. You fill out the e-qip questionnaire (see more below).
+5. You fill out the e-QIP questionnaire (see more below).
 After that is processed, you receive an interim security clearance.
 6. A GSA HR specialist calls you with a final offer.
 7. We work with you to set a start date.
 Candidates start every other Monday, which coincides with the start of the GSA pay period.